butzist/challenge/report/Report.md

 I implemented a HyperLogLog++ based counter quickly for comparison with the set implementation.

 According to the authors, the error at high sample numbers should be around 2%.
-The overall performance is unfortunately only at 1/3 of the set implementation (70k records/s or 3 MiB/s) but the memory usage is minimal (1.5 kiB).
-To be investigated further how to improve the runtime.
+The overall performance is about the same as with the exact counter, but the memory usage is minimal (1.5 kiB).

 Another benefit of HLL, is that input data does not have to partitioned by uid.
 Also the raw aggregatable value is small and can be easily aggregated.